 People in jail per 100,000 residents: There is much we can gather from the number of people incarcerated in a city, including crime rate, number of diversion programs and efficiency of the court system.
 The data here is based on a one-day population in the county, for the most recent date available.

 % police of color / % population of color: How does the makeup of a city’s police department reflect the city it’s policing?
 The police department data comes from a study by Governing magazine.
 Population rate comes from Census data.
 The city whose number most closely approaches 1 is the “winner” of the category.

 People incarcerated pre-trial per 100,000 residents: There is a lot of talk nationally about bail reform—specifically, reducing or eliminating cash bail, which disproportionately affects poor people.
 Suspects who cannot afford bail, even for nonviolent infractions, can sit in jail for months awaiting trial, often losing jobs, or children in the process.
 Data by county, as reported by the county departments of corrections.

-# juveniles sentenced to life without parole: The Supreme Court in 2012 made it unconstitutional to sentence a juvenile offender to die in prison.
+# juveniles sentenced to life without parole: The Supreme Court in 2012 made mandatory life sentences for juvenile offenders unconstitutional.
 In 2016, the Court made that decision retroactive, making the 2,500 inmates serving time since their youth eligible for a parole hearing.
 This number, compiled by The Campaign for the Fair Sentencing of Youth, is county data for the number of juveniles sentenced to life without parole prior to 2012.
 It does not reflect those who may have died in prison, or been released since 2016.